prodo-dev/prodo/docs/content/02_basics/eslint-plugin.md

 ## Full Configuration

-Following the above recommendations, a full Eslint configuration for TypeScript can be found below (remove references to TypeScript for a JavaScript version):
+Following the above recommendations, a full ESLint configuration for TypeScript can be found below (remove references to TypeScript for a JavaScript version):

 ```json